 When considering a problem as vast as global warming, it’s easy to feel overwhelmed and powerless.
 But we need to resist that response, because this crisis will get resolved only if we as individuals take responsibility.
 By educating ourselves and others, by doing our part to minimize our use and waste of resources, by becoming more politically active and demanding change — in these ways and many others, each of us can make a difference.

-Below you’ll find a range of practical steps anyone can take to reduce the stress our high-tech lives exert on the natural world.
-As we incorporate these ideas into our lives, we may find that not only are we contributing to a global solution, we are also making our lives better.
+Below you’ll find a range of global warming solutions — practical steps anyone can take to reduce the stress our high-tech lives exert on the natural world.
+As we incorporate these ideas into our lives, we may find that not only are we contributing to a solution, we are also making our lives better.
 Using less electricity and fuel, for example, saves money.
 More walking and biking improve our health; eating locally grown produce brings enhanced taste and nutrition; breathing cleaner air is energizing and healing; and creating a world of restored natural balance ensures a future for our children and grandchildren.

 One way to begin making a difference is to learn how the way we live impacts our global environment.
 The average American is responsible for about 15,000 pounds of carbon dioxide (CO2) emissions each year.
 This per capita number is greater than that of any other industrialized country.